faytey/Clinex/README.md

 ## License

-This Clinex DAO smart contract is licensed under the [Your License] License.
+This Clinex DAO smart contract is licensed under the [] License.
 ```